paynl/sdk-alliance/README.md

     'description' => 'Test invoice', // The description of the invoice

     // Optional
-    'invoiceUrl' => 'http://url.to.the/invoice.pdf', // the url to the invoice
+    //'invoiceUrl' => 'http://url.to.the/invoice.pdf', // the url to the invoice
     'makeYesterday' => true // if the invoice needs to be added in today's clearing, set this to true ));